-Another way of speeding up is to reduce the number of pauses, which results in longer inter-pause stretches.
-The expectation of "the later in the race, the fewer the pauses, the longer the inter-pause stretches" is supported by no speaker, except in race 2, again in the middle part.
+Another way of speeding up is to reduce the number of pauses which results in longer inter-pause stretches.
+The expectation of "the later in the race, the fewer the pauses, the longer the inter-pause stretches" is supported by no speaker, except race 2, again in the middle part.

-The shortened inter-breath stretches in the final phase of each race points to an increase in air-flow during speech towards the end.
+The shortened inter-breath stretches in the final phase points to an increase in breathing towards the end.

+3.3.
 Global tempo

-Neither for speaking rate nor for articulation rate can the expected pattern of speeding up during the commentary be confirmed (see table 5.3).
-For the three parts of each of the race commentaries the middle part deviates from the other two, either as the slowest phase (race 1), or as fastest phase (race 2 and 3).
+Neither for speaking rate nor for articulation rate can the expected pattern of speeding up during the commentary be confirmed (see table 3).
+For the three parts of each of the race commentaries the middle part deviates from the other two either as the slowest phase (race 1), or as fastest phase (race 2 and 3).
 Even if we compare only the beginning and the final parts, only two out of six measurements show a slight increase in the syllabic rate.
-Obviously the global tempo measured in syllables per second does not reflect the pattern described in Barry (1995).
+Obviously the global tempo measured in syllables per second does not reflect the pattern described in [1].
 Other factors must be responsible for the impression of gradual acceleration.